Service Dogs Can Ease Veterans’ PTSD and Anxiety, Studies Say

 Why the human-dog bond is important

-Although service dogs will always act on their trained cues, a connection between them and the veterans proved to provide even more relief.
-In fact, the veterans in the study who already had a service dog actually rated the importance of the pups’ untrained behaviors higher than the importance of their trained tasks.
+Service dogs will always act on their trained cues, but a bond between them and the veterans proved to provide even more relief.
+In fact, veterans in the study who had a service dog rated the importance of the pups’ untrained behaviors even higher than the importance of their trained tasks.

 Why additional research and PTSD treatment options are needed

 Unfortunately, service dogs aren’t a cure-all.
-Although veterans with PTSD who have them see a decrease in nightmares, flashbacks, and being hyper-aware in public, many still frequently struggle with amnesia and risk-taking.
+Although veterans with PTSD who have them see a decrease in flashbacks, nightmares, and being hyper-aware in public, many still frequently struggle with risk-taking and amnesia.

 “Both this research, as well as other related studies on PTSD service dogs, suggest that service dogs are not a standalone cure for PTSD,” says Maggie O’Haire, associate professor of human-animal interaction.
 “Rather, there appear to be specific areas of veterans’ lives that a PTSD service dog can help as a complementary intervention to other evidence-based treatments.”